Champions League: RB Leipzig out as Liverpool end comeback hopes | DW | 10.03.2021

 That left the match in an odd space, like many in the current era.
 In an empty, neutral venue players ran up and down the field chasing the ball and each other trying to make something happen.
 Coaches and players voices were heard, but there were times when it was so quiet the shutter of cameras was audible.
 Clearly both sides were trying, and yet there were long stretches when the mental fatigue of playing game after game seemed to hang in the air.

-That won't stop them coming though — the much-needed boost Liverpool and Klopp will get from a win and a performance that showed them at their best, and that perhaps for an RB Leipzig side that still believes it can win the Bundesliga this wasn't the worst result.
+That won't stop them coming though — the much-needed boost Liverpool and Klopp will get from a win and a performance that showed them at their best, and that perhaps for an RB Leipzig side that still believes it can win the Bundesliga and the German Cup this wasn't the worst result.

-Those who watched this game though, may just feel like it was job done for Liverpool.
+Both legitimate, but perhaps for those who watched this was a game that won't long be remembered.
+After all, it isn't long until the next one.